JustGlowing/minisom/Readme.md

 MiniSom implements two types of training.
 The random training (implemented by the method `train_random`), where the model is trained picking random samples from your data, and the batch training (implemented by the method `train_batch`), where the samples are picked in the order they are stored.

-The weights of the network are randmly initialized by default.
+The weights of the network are randomly initialized by default.
 Two additional methods are provided to initialize the weights in a data driven fashion: `random_weights_init` and `pca_weights_init`.

 ### Using the trained SOM